matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 1. A brief overview of computer-assisted mathematics
 1. A primer on type theory for mathematicians
-1. Learninig the basics of Lean: The Natural Number Game
+1. Learning the basics of Lean: The Natural Number Game
 1. Challenges and opportunities of the use of proof assistants

 ---